DATA-BACKED GUIDE · UPDATED JULY 2026

 What is the difference between all-on-4 and dentures?

 All-on-4 fixes a full set of teeth permanently onto four implants, so nothing comes out at night and there is no plate across the roof of your mouth.
 Traditional dentures rest on the gum and are taken out to clean.
 There is also a middle option, implant-retained dentures, which clip onto a couple of implants and can be removed.
-Each suits a different budget and lifestyle.
+Each suits a different budget and lifestyle, and it is worth asking a dentist to price all three rather than just the one they lead with.

 Is a full set of implants ever available on the NHS?

 Realistically no, not for comfort or appearance.
 The NHS may fund implants only where there is a serious medical reason, and that is assessed case by case.
-Most people needing a full arch will be looking at private treatment, so it is worth budgeting on that basis from the start.
+Most people needing a full arch will be looking at private treatment, so it is worth budgeting on that basis from the start rather than hoping for an NHS route.

 How long do full arch implants take to complete?

 Often several months from start to finish.
 Many clinics fit a temporary set of teeth on the same day the implants go in, then let everything heal before the permanent bridge is made and fitted.
-The exact timeline depends on how well your bone heals and whether any grafting was needed.
+The exact timeline depends on how well your bone heals and whether any grafting was needed, so ask for a realistic range rather than a single number.